 Walls and fences are permitted as an accessory use in all zoning districts and shall meet the following criteria:

-Fences and Walls: Any partition, structure, wall or gate erected as a divider, marker, barrier or enclosures and located along the boundary, or within the required yard setback.
+Fences and Walls: Any partition, structure, wall or gate erected as a divider, marker, barrier or enclosures and located along the boundary, or within the required yard setback of 1.5 feet from the property line.

 Fence Placement: All fences shall be placed completely outside of all acquired public road right-of-way (all political subdivisions) and railroad right-of-way.
 Placement deviations must be reviewed by the impacted political subdivision(s) and approved by the Board of County Commissioners.